 If the group’s chosen music is out of copyright it is permissible to perform from, and to scan and electronically submit, a photocopied score or a pre-scanned score downloaded from a free-use website.
 In this instance the group must also attach written verification that the work is in the public domain.

-Please contact APRA AMCOS if you’re not sure.
+Please contact APRA AMCOS if you’re not sure (http://apraamcos.com.au/).
 We respect copyright and breach of copyright may lead to disqualification.
 Musica Viva covers any performance licensing during the finals weekend.

-6. If the group wishes to play the piano in any unconventional manner (including touching the strings), please notify championship management via email.
-Championship management will confirm whether this option will be possible for the Semi-Finals and Grand Final.
+6. If the group wishes to play the piano in any unconventional manner (including touching the strings), they may do so on their own instruments in their First Round entry video.
+Championship management will confirm whether this option will be possible for the Grand Final.
 Any additional hireage fee, tuning or repair of any damage incurred to the piano is at the cost of the group at all levels of the championship.

 7. Groups may perform using a digital score.
 If the score requires audio-visual, digital or computer equipment as part of the performance, this must be provided and operated by the group.
 Any additional venue or technical costs will be paid for by the group at all levels of the championship.